uhasker/getting-things-done-in-next-js/src/chapter2/02-basic-types.md

 task.thingy();
 ```

-Basically `any` is way to tell the compiler to "shut up" and skip type checking altogether.
+Basically using `any` is a way to tell the compiler to "shut up" and skip type checking altogether.
 This is also the reason why using `any` is generally a terrible idea since it defeats the purpose of using TypeScript in the first place!

 However sometimes you do find yourself in a situation where you really don't know much or don't particularly care about a variable type.
 In this case it's better to use the `unknown` type.

+Anything is assignable to `unknown` (just as with `any`), however no operations are allowed on an `unknown` variable without further assurances about the type of the variable.

-If you have a `task` variable of type `unknown`, then these are all no longer legal:
+For example, if you have a `task` variable of type `unknown`, then these are all no longer legal:

 ```ts
 let task: unknown;